 Third-quarter earnings included a charge of 76 million euros related to Hawker Beechcraft’s decision to shut down their jet lines.
 Airbus supplied wings and fuselages for the company’s business jets.

-Hawker, owned by Goldman Sachs Group Inc. (GS) and Onex Corp.
+Hawker, owned by Goldman Sachs Group Inc. (GS:US) and Onex Corp.
 (OCX), filed for Chapter 11 protection in May, citing lower demand for private jets after the recession and curbs on U.S. defense spending.
 The manufacturer plans to emerge from bankruptcy as a stand-alone company after its $1.79 billion sale to Superior Aviation collapsed.

 To contact the reporter on this story: Andrea Rothman in Toulouse at firstname.lastname@example.org